 Email segmentation can help your business or organization stay relevant, even with a subscriber base that has constantly changing interests and needs.
 That’s the best part about email segmentation — depending on the email platform you use, it’s usually automated so the segmenting is taken care of for you.

 No matter how good your emails are, if your content is generic, your subscribers are going to tune out.
 With targeted subject lines and content that appeal to segmented lists, you can deliver emails that your audience is genuinely interested in.
 And when you add triggers to the mix, you’ve got a recipe for improved opens and click-through rates, conversions, and higher email deliverability.

 You’ve probably spent hours crafting your email newsletters, perfecting your topics, copy, images, and CTA.
 But what good is an amazing email if no one opens it?

 Using list segmentation, you can craft subject lines tailored for specific groups to better entice them to open your emails.
 For subscribers who get a ton of emails in their inbox every day, a subject line that mentions something they’re interested in is much more likely to grab their attention.

 2. Decrease unsubscribes

 Why do you unsubscribe from emails?
 For me, it’s usually when a brand starts flooding my inbox with emails that hinder my chances of reaching inbox zero every day, or when I get emails that I’m simply not interested in.

 It seems I’m not alone.
 A MarketingSherpa survey found that 26% of people unsubscribe because they get too many emails in general, 21% unsubscribe because the email isn’t relevant, and 17% unsubscribe because the email content is boring, repetitive and not interesting.

 3. Increase conversions

 Focus on your best customers by sending targeted emails to engaged subscribers.
 An engaged subscriber is someone who has recently made a purchase from a previous email campaign, regularly browses your website, or frequently clicks through from your emails.
-When you send personalized content to an engaged subscriber, together with compelling copy and a strong call-to-action, your more likely to catch them in a moment when they’re ready to buy.
+When you send personalized content to an engaged subscriber, together with compelling copy and a strong call-to-action, you’re more likely to catch them in a moment when they’re ready to buy.